-It’s such a challenging phase of trying everything possible to reach to your goals, only to get let down every month that passes you by.
-You just keep hoping with each new cycle that this month might be your month.
+It’s such a challenging phase of trying everything possible to reach your goals, only to get let down every month that passes by.
+You keep hoping with each new cycle that this month might be your month.
 The winning cycle you’ve been waiting for.
 And when it’s not, your heart breaks that much more.

 But then, fate twisted.

 When we began thinking about building family, we soon learned I was suffering from premature ovarian aging.
 I was running out of eggs at what felt like too young of an age.
 I was only 31 and learned that conceiving a child would not only be challenging but might only be possible with donor eggs.

 It was solely the virtues of perseverance, patience, and a positive mental attitude that led us to conceive our twin girls with my OWN eggs.

 There were five important lessons from my fertility experience.

 - In-fertility Can Strike At Any Age.